Château Haut-Batailley: History

 Historically the estate was part of Château Batailley until its purchase by the brothers François and Marcel Borie in 1932, and division into two properties 1942, in order to prevent inheritance difficulties.
 The smaller part which did not include the Batailley château became the property of François Borie who added to its vineyards with land acquisitions from Château Duhart-Milon while also running Château Ducru-Beaucaillou.
 Following his death in 1953, the property passed on to his daughter Françoise de Brest-Borie, while being administered by her brother and Ducru-Beaucaillou owner Jean-Eugène Borie.

-In 2017, the Cazes family of Château Lynch-Bages has acquired the Château Haut-Batailley estate.
+In 2017, the Cazes family of Château Lynch-Bages acquired the Château Haut-Batailley estate.

 The Borie family also own Château Ducru-Beaucaillou and Château Grand-Puy-Lacoste.

 Production

 The vineyard area extends 22 ha planted with 65% Cabernet Sauvignon, 25% Merlot, and 10% Cabernet Franc.

-Of the grand vin Chateau Haut-Batailley there is an average annual production of 10000 winecase, and of the second wine Tour d'Aspic there is an annual production of 1700 winecase.
+Of the grand vin Chateau Haut-Batailley, there is an average annual production of 10000 winecase, and of the second wine Tour d'Aspic there is an annual production of 1700 winecase.